-In Romania there are public and private research and higher education bodies with a wider research portfolio, actively engaging in bioeconomy-related RDI, but there is no specific institution dedicated exclusively to bioeconomy.
-The highest proportion of RDI funds invested by businesses in Romania was spent on RDI performed by the business sector with a very small share was provided to the public sector, that indicated a low level of science-business collaboration and a weak commercialisation of public research results.
-Government policies also sought to create clusters of companies that specialise in a particular technology to build an "industrial ecosystem" (there were identified 34 clusters).
+In Romania there are public and private research and higher education bodies with a wider research portfo-lio, actively engaging in bioeconomy-related RDI, but there is no specific institution dedicated exclusively to bioeconomy.
+The highest proportion of RDI funds invested by businesses in Romania was spent on RDI per-formed by the business sector and a very small share was provided to the public sector, that indicated a low level of science-business collaboration and a weak commercialisation of public research results.
+Govern-ment policies also sought to create clusters of companies that specialise in a particular technology to build an "industrial ecosystem" (there were identified 34 clusters).